Firefox Tips and Tricks

 Having truly temporary profiles which only last as long as the session is a great way to preserve privacy.
 And, with a little bit of work, you can ensure things like settings get copied over.
 Here, I provide a Linux-specific script which sets up a temporary firefox profile and runs it with the sandboxing tool firejail.
 You can find the script at my firejail-profiles repo.
 The way it works is as follows:

-- Whether to copy certain files from the existing profile to the temporary one
+- -c tells the script to copy certain files from the existing profile to the temporary one.

-- If you just want to launch an existing firefox profile, simply provide the path to the profile as the first argument and set the other two to 0.
+- If you just want to launch an existing firefox profile, simply provide the path to the profile with -p.

-- If you want to create a private profile from scratch (i.e. without copying files from an existing profile), pass any profile as the first argument, 1 as the second argument, and 0 as the third argument.
+- If you want to create a private profile from scratch (i.e. without copying files from an existing profile), simply pass -t.

-- If you want to create a private profile and copy over files from an existing profile, provide the path to that profile as the first argument and set the other two to 1.
-You can edit which files will be copied by editing $TOCOPY.
+- If you want to create a private profile and copy over files from an existing profile, provide the path to that profile with -p and pass -t and -c.

-- If you want to disable the generation of a private-lib filter, simply set $PRIVLIB to 0.
+If you want to disable the generation of a

-- If you want to disable the use of systemd, simply set $USE_SYSTEMD to 0.
+If you want to disable the use of systemd, simply set $USE_SYSTEMD to 0 in

 So there you have it!
 Creating ephemeral firefox profiles on linux is fairly easy.